ruitaiS/capstone-1/README.md

 The `generate_splits` function accepts a `fold_index` parameter designating one of the five folds as the test set, and the remaining folds are merged together to form the training set.
 The two sets are passed to the `consistency_check` function before being assigned as the `test_df` and `train_df` dataframes.

 `consistency_check` ensures that every `movieId` and `userId` which appears in the test set also appears in the training set.
-The code to do this was borrowed from the provided template code, which performs a similar modification for the main dataset in relation to the final holdout set.
+The code to do this was borrowed from the provided template code, which handles a similar modification for the main dataset in relation to the final holdout set.
 While this may seem to be a minor detail, it makes the prediction task **significantly** easier, as it completely eliminates the need to make predictions on users or movies which do not appear in the training set, also known as the [cold start problem](https://en.wikipedia.org/wiki/Cold_start_(recommender_systems)).

 The training set was further processed to produce the ```genres```, ```users```, and ```movies``` dataframes.
 The column names for these dataframes are shown below, and should be self-explanatory.